 Though the property spans more than 1,100 hectares, urban encroachment has left few true sanctuaries for sensitive species.
 To ensure that all species have an opportunity to thrive, 20 per cent of the property is set aside as Special Protection Areas (SPA) closed to the public.
-There are observation points and interpretive signage adjacent to the SPAs to help visitors understand the significance of these unique spaces.
+There are observation points and interpretive signage adjacent to the SPAs to help visitors to the SPAs to help visitors understand the significance of these unique spaces.